qurbat/snipeUPI/README.md

 ## snipeUPI

 A script for querying and discovering existing and unclaimed Unified Payment Interface (UPI) Virtual Payment Addresses.
-The script primarily serves as a Proof of Concept for demonstrating the lack of rate limiting on the API located at: `https://www.swiggy.com/dapi/payment/upi/verify-vpa`

 ## Usage

-**IMPORTANT:** snipeUPI relies on having an authenticated session on the Swiggy website in order to  query virtual payment addresses.
-Prior to using the script for the first time, remember to replace the placeholder values on `Line 57` with valid cookies from an authenticated session on swiggy.com.

-    'Cookie': '_cookie1=value1; _cookie2=value2; _cookie3=value3'

 ### Querying a single payment address
     snipeUPI.py -a example@handle